The Simultaneous Assignment Problem: Abstract

 \section{Abstract}

-This paper introduces the \emph{Simultaneous Assignment Problem}.
-Here, we are given an assignment problem on some of the subgraphs of a given graph, and we are looking for a heaviest assignment which is feasible when restricted to any of the assignment problems.
-More precisely, we are given a graph with a weight- and a capacity function on its edges and a set of its subgraphs $H_1,\dots,H_k$ along with a degree upper bound function for each of them.
-In addition, we are also given a laminar system on the node set with an upper bound on the degree-sum of the nodes in each set in the system.
-We want to assign each edge a non-negative integer below its capacity such that the total weight is maximized, the degrees in each subgraph are below the degree upper bound associated with the subgraph, and the degree-sum bound is respected in each set of the laminar system.
+This paper introduces the \emph{simultaneous assignment problem}.
+Let us given a graph with a weight and a capacity function on its edges, and a set of its subgraphs along with a degree upper bound function for each of them.
+We are also given a laminar system on the node set with an upper bound on the degree-sum of the nodes in each member of the system.
+Our goal is to assign each edge a non-negative integer below its capacity such that the total weight is maximized, the degrees in each subgraph are below the degree upper bound associated with the subgraph, and the degree-sum bound is respected in each member of the laminar~system.

+We identify special cases when the problem can be shown to be solvable in polynomial time.
+One of these cases is a common generalization of the \emph{hierarchical $b$-matching problem} and the \emph{laminar matchoid problem}.
+This implies that both problems can be solved efficiently in the weighted, capacitated case even if both lower and upper bounds are present --- generalizing the previous polynomial-time algorithms.
+The problem is also solvable for trees provided that the laminar system is empty and a natural assumption holds for the subgraphs.

-The problem is shown to be APX-hard in the unweighted case even if the graph is a forest and $k=2$.
-This also implies that the Distance matching problem is APX-hard in the weighted case and that the Cyclic distance matching problem is APX-hard in the unweighted case.
-We identify multiple special cases when the problem can be solved in strongly polynomial time.
-One of these cases, the so-called locally laminar case, is a common generalization of the Hierarchical b-matching problem and the Laminar matchoid problem, and it implies that both of these problems can be solved efficiently in the weighted, capacitated case --- improving upon the most general polynomial-time algorithms for these problems.
-The problem can be constant approximated when $k$ is a constant, and we show that the approximation factor matches the integrality gap of a strengthened LP-relaxation for small $k$.
-We give improved approximation algorithms for special cases, for example, when the degree bounds are uniform or the graph is sparse.
+The general problem, however, is shown to be APX-hard in the unweighted case, which also implies that the \emph{weighted distance matching problem} is APX-hard.
+Furthermore, we prove that the approximation guarantee of any polynomial-time algorithm must increase asymptotically linearly in the number of the given subgraphs, unless P=NP.
+We give a generic framework for deriving approximation algorithms, which can be applied to a wide range of problems.
+As an application to our problem, a constant-approximation algorithm is derived when the number of the given subgraphs is a constant.
+The approximation guarantee is the same as the integrality gap of a strengthened LP-relaxation when the number of the subgraphs is small.
+Furthermore, improved approximation algorithms are given when the degree bounds are uniform or the graph is sparse.